VaishnaviPatil-0410/Patil_Vaishnavi_Insurity/README.md

 6. Start the FastAPI service.
 Open a new terminal, navigate to the project folder, activate the virtual environment, and run: python -m uvicorn src.api:app --reload --host 0.0.0.0 --port 8000

-7. Start the Streamlit dashboard: streamlit run src/dashboard.py
+7. Start the Streamlit dashboard from the project directory on a new terminal or from the terminal of step 5: streamlit run src/dashboard.py

 ```